FRCTeam871/2019-LEDController/README.md

-# 2019-LEDController
+# 2019-PeripheralController
-Arduino code for the 2019 LEDController
+Arduino code for the 2019 PeripheralController

 The master and dev branches follow [Semantic Versioning](https://semver.org/)